-- Only carry out cleaning, maintenance and repair work on the machine when: - o The drive is switched off - o The tractor engine is at a standstill - o The ignition key has been removed - o The machine's connector has been disconnected from the on-board computer! - Regularly check the nuts and bolts for a firm seat and retighten them as necessary. - Secure the raised machine and/or raised machine parts against unintentional lowering before performing any cleaning, maintenance or repair work on the machine! - When replacing work tools with blades, use suitable tools and gloves. - Dispose of oils, greases and filters in the appropriate way. - Disconnect the cable to the tractor generator and battery, before carrying out electrical welding work on the tractor and on attached machines. - Spare parts must meet at least the specified technical requirements of AMAZONEN-WERKE!
+- Only carry out cleaning, maintenance and repair work on the machine when: - o the on-board computer is switched off - o The drive is switched off - o The tractor engine is at a standstill - The ignition key has been removed. - Regularly check the nuts and bolts for a firm seat and retighten them as necessary. - Secure the raised machine and/or raised machine parts against unintentional lowering before performing any cleaning, maintenance or repair work on the machine! - When replacing work tools with blades, use suitable tools and gloves. - Dispose of oils, greases and filters in the appropriate way. - Disconnect the cable to the tractor generator and battery, before carrying out electrical welding work on the tractor and on attached machines. - Spare parts must meet at least the specified technical requirements of AMAZONEN-WERKE!
 This is ensured through the use of original AMAZONE spare parts.